dmhenaopa/holbertonschool-higher_level_programming/0x0E-SQL_more_queries/README.md

 ## :pencil2:  SQL - More queries

 This folder contains some scripts to use the open source database management software MySQL.
-Here we found commands to
+Here we found commands to create a new user, grant privileges, create tables with some characteristics like NOT

 ### Requirements:
 All commands were tested on Ubuntu 14.04 LTS.
 Although the commands might work fine on other distributions, versions or operative systems.